4.1 LAW SCHOOL BRIEFS

 4.3 BULLETIN BOARDS

 The bulletin board across from the mail folders is reserved for posting Law School events.
 Other announcements are posted on the LSA, General Announcements, Administrative Notices, Course Announcements, Registrar’s Notices, Clinical Programs, Security Notices, and Journals & Moot Court bulletin boards.
-Special boards for first-year notices are located in the south end of the classroom wing near the mail folders.

-All Law School students are required to check email daily during the academic year.
+All Law School students are required to check email each business day during the academic year.
 Most administrative announcements will be sent via email, and you are responsible for the information.
 If you have a personal email account you prefer to use, you must link your uchicago account to it, as all announcements will be sent to the uchicago address.
 Please refer to the Policy of Information Technology Resources online at http://itservices.uchicago.edu/policies for a description of the responsibilities of users of the University’s computer system.
 If you decide to link your personal email account to your uchicago account, please keep in mind that you must still log into your uchicago account periodically to delete messages.
 IT Services will turn off your email account if it goes over its capacity, and you risk missing important Law School announcements.

 4.5 FAX MACHINES

-Student Faxes: Individual students who need to send a fax should try the FedEx Print & Ship Center, located at 1315 East 57th Street or the UPS Store, located at 1507 East 53rd Street.
+Individual students who need to send a fax should try the FedEx Print & Ship Center, located at 1315 East 57th Street or the UPS Store, located at 1507 East 53rd Street.

 University Registered Student Organizations (see section on Student Organizations) may send and receive faxes at no cost from the Office of the Reynolds Club and Student Activities.
 The fax number is 773-702-7718.